hw-sw-contracts/revizor-artifact/README.md

 ### (Optional) System Configuration

 For more stable results, disable hyperthreading (there's usually a BIOS option for it).
+If you do not disable hyperthreading, you will see a warning every time you invoke Revizor; you can ignore it.

 Optionally (and it *really* is optional), you can boot the kernel on a single core by adding `-maxcpus=1` to the boot parameters ([how to add a boot parameter](https://wiki.ubuntu.com/Kernel/KernelBootParameters)).